malcolm-kee/malcolm-kee/README.md

 ### Highlight Code

-In addition, if the code snippets are not rendered as live code editor, you can highlight specific lines with the following special comments:
+If a code snippet is **NOT** rendered as live code editor, you can highlight specific lines with the following special comments:

 - highlight-next-line
 - highlight-start